2025 Charleston Southern Buccaneers football team

-The 2025 Charleston Southern Buccaneers football team represent Charleston Southern University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
-They are led by Gabe Giardina in his third season as head coach.
-The Buccaneers play their home games at Buccaneer Field in Charleston, South Carolina.
+The 2025 Charleston Southern Buccaneers football team represented Charleston Southern University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
+They were led by Gabe Giardina in his third season as head coach.
+The Buccaneers played their home games at Buccaneer Field in Charleston, South Carolina.

 Offseason

 Preseason poll

 The Big South-OVC Conference released their preseason poll on July 16, 2025.
 The Buccaneers were picked to finish last in the conference.